(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 The last commandment Jesus entrusted to His believing disciples in Mt.
 28:18-20 was as follows, “All authority was given to Me in heaven and on earth [and I give you all the authority necessary to obey and follow Me.]
 Go therefore, and make [believing, obedient] disciples from all the nations, baptizing [these believing disciples] in the Name of the Father, Son, and Holy Spirit, teaching [these disciples] to observe all things that I [Jesus and not church doctrines] have commanded you, and lo, I Am with you always, even to the end of this world.”

-Footnote, Spirit Filled Bible, “While Jesus’ ministry had been to Israel, [still being before the cross under the Old Testament Covenant,] (see Mt.
+Footnote, Spirit Filled Bible, “While Jesus’ ministry had been to Israel, [before the cross under the Old Testament Covenant,] (see Mt.
 10:5-6, Jn.
 7:39,) proclamation of, and adherence to His Lordship is here extended to all the nations.
-Disciples are to acknowledge openly their allegiance to Christ by water baptism, which is ministered under the authority of the [Scriptural] Godhead of Father, Son, and Holy Spirit.
+His disciples are to acknowledge openly their allegiance to Christ by water baptism, which is ministered under the authority of the [Scriptural] Godhead of Father, Son, and Holy Spirit.
 The content of the disciples’ future teaching would stem from what Jesus had commanded them.
 Jesus assured them of His constant presence as they go on their divinely commanded mission [to spread His true Spiritual Kingdom throughout the whole world.]”

 SCRIPTURAL WATER BAPTISM IS THE WILL OR ‘COUNSEL’ OF GOD: Lu.
 7:29-30